mmoran0032/essentials/README.rst

 OPT Directory Contents
 ----------------------

-The following utilities are not necesary for day-to-day work, but are good to have for day-to-day life.
+The following utilities are not necessary for day-to-day work, but are good to have for day-to-day life.
 Your ``/opt/`` directory will get full with a few things before these (conda, chrome, etc), so the directory should already be there and set up for your work.
 Any additional utilities will most likely be